resonix-dev/resonix-node/README.md

 	- `preferred_format` (string) → default `"140"` (m4a)
 	- `allow_spotify_title_search` (bool) → default `true` (resolves Spotify URLs via title search)

+- `[spotify]`
+	- `client_id` (string, optional) → Either the literal client id OR the NAME of an env var containing it.
+	- `client_secret` (string, optional) → Either the literal client secret OR the NAME of an env var containing it.
+	- Behavior: If set to a string that matches an existing environment variable, that env var’s value is used.
+Otherwise the string is treated as the literal credential.
+If not provided, defaults to reading `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` from the environment.

 - `[sources]`
 	- `allowed` (array of regex strings) → if empty, all allowed unless blocked
 	- `blocked` (array of regex strings) → takes priority over allowed